mojaloop/mojaloop/onboarding.md

 #### <a name='PostmanSetup'></a>Postman Setup

-There are already a number of ready made Mojaloop Postman collections in the [Postman Repo](https://github.com/mojaloop/postman).
+There are already a number of ready-made Mojaloop Postman collections in the [Postman Repo](https://github.com/mojaloop/postman).

 ```bash
 git clone git@github.com:mojaloop/postman.git